forestgrape/coronavirus/2_biological/coronavirus.md

 ## Evolution
 [in work]

 Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
 The adaption over multiple generations occurs through genetic evolution i.e. mutation of RNA genome.

-The genetic evolution of coronaviruses is fast compared to other [forms of life](./life-forms.md) because:
-* a short average generation-time (only a few hours [to be confirmed])
-* properties of their genome copying.
-  * [single stranded RNA](../2_biological/life-forms.md#ssRNA) is copied by RNA-dependent RNA polymerase, which yields a higher rate of random point errors (mutations) compared to DNA polymerases
-  * a homologous recombination mechanism [[Woo et al.](#woo)] , more refs coming]
-* Genome is [encoded in RNA and not in DNA](./life-forms.md#lifetime-storage).
-RNA mutates more than DNA.
-* A large overall populations size = (within host population) * (number of infected hosts)
-  * large population size both within hosts.
-  * the number of infected hosts can be large (for Sars-CoV-2)
-* Coronaviruses have large genomes (in comparison to other RNA viruses or messenger RNAs) which both back the recombination and encode complex proteins.
-The coronavirus RNA genome is among the largest strands of RNA occurring on todays earth, possibly even the largest [to check].

-### Conserved Patters
-[in work]
-Some parts of the coronavirus genome
-* Functional units of proteins.
-The more fundamental there function is, the more conserved they tend to be.
-* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt.
-* For coronaviruses, the replication mechanism is well conserved and thus the proteins involved.

-Examples of well conserved proteins for coronaviruses are:
-* RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
-Core parts of this protein are well conserved [to check and cite].
-* The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

-### Changing Patterns
-[in work]
-* The N terminal part of the spike protein mutates frequently.
-By such mutations coronaviruses can evade neutralizing antibodies (described on the page [Immune Evasion](./../4_immunological/immune_evasion.md)).

-> the description of more changing patters is in work.
+Measured in mutations per time unit coronaviruses are among the fastest evolving life forms on earth.
+More in the [Evolution Chapter](./coronavirus_evolution.md).

-### Adaption to New Hosts
+### Conquering to New Hosts

 #### Interspecies Infections of Coronaviruses
 * all occurrences where [interspecies jumps](../2_biological/viruses.md#interspecies-jump) occurred at least one [interspecies infection](#interspecies-infection) must have occurred.
 But it is likely that many interspecies infections occurred before the jump happened.